Qytera-Gmbh/bruno-xray-plugin/README.md

     "jira": {
       "projectKey": "BRU",
       "testExecution": {
-        "key": "BRU-5",
-        "summary": "A reused test execution issue",
+        "summary": "A Bruno test suite execution",
-        "description": "This test execution issue was reused by the plugin."
+        "description": "This test execution issue was created by the bruno-xray-plugin."
       },
       "url": "https://example.atlassian.net"
     }